salesforce/scv-connector-base/CONTRIBUTING.md

 # Contributing Guidelines
-Making changes to the Amazon Connector
+Making changes to the Telephony Connector

 ## Testing Your Changes
 * To test locally, run: